All RTIC applications use the app attribute (#[app(..)]). This attribute

 }

-// The resources `s1` and `s2` are shared between all other tasks.
+// Hardware task, bound to a hardware interrupt// The resources `s1` and `s2` are shared between all other tasks.#[task(binds = UART0, priority = 3, shared = [s1, s2])]

-fn uart0_interrupt(_: uart0_interrupt::Context) {
+fnuart0_interrupt(_: uart0_interrupt::Context) {

-// Note that RTIC does NOT clear the interrupt flag, this is up to the
+// This task is bound to the interrupt `UART0` and will run// whenever the interrupt fires// Note that RTIC does NOT clear the interrupt flag, this is up to the// user

 hprintln!("UART0 interrupt!");